Credit System Design

 Why 5x?

-With ~225 credits earnable per season (see below), the 5x multiplier means:
+With ~250 credits earnable per MGE season (see below), the 5x multiplier means:

-- 1st place requires just over 2 full seasons of perfect attendance
+- 1st place (500 cr) requires exactly 2 full seasons of perfect attendance

 This creates a tiered accessibility where:

-- New active players can claim bottom slots relatively quickly
+- New active players can claim slots in the 26-50 range almost immediately

-- Top slots are reserved for veterans who've demonstrated long-term commitment
+- Top slots (1-5) are reserved for veterans with long-term commitment

 - Players who spend on a top slot need time to rebuild credits